How to choose your California Wine Country Destination: Napa, Sonoma or Paso Robles

 While Napa is known for it’s dense, volcanic soils, Paso Robles boasts Calcareous limestone, which is the same soil that can be found in famous French wine regions, such as Champagne, Burgundy, Chablis, the Loire and southern Rhône valleys, and Saint-Emilion in Bordeaux.

 It’s not a common soil type in the United States, and the west side of Paso Robles and Templeton has the state’s largest exposed limestone layer.
-Combine this soil with the largest diurnal temperature shift (different between daytime & nighttime temperatures) of any wine country in the U.S., and you’re left with exquisitely elegant, rich wines that rival their famous French counterparts, and certainly compete with the wines of Napa & Sonoma.
+Combine this soil with the largest diurnal temperature shift (different between daytime & nighttime temperatures) of any wine country in the U.S., and you’re left with exquisitely elegant, rich wines that rival their famous French counterparts, and certainly compete with the wines of the best Napa Valley wineries & Sonoma wineries.

 The downtown of Paso Robles also has a delightful plaza filled with boutiques, farm-to-table restaurants, tasting rooms and more.